aslaksm/Volumetric-Clouds/report.md

 I did a lot of tooling around with the noies.
 However, at some point I had to implement tiling Perlin noise: At this point I was pretty tired of the project, so I just used Sebastien Hillare's TilableVolumeNoise.

 Fixing coverage and base noise.

+I experimented with a lot of different lighting models.
+The basics are described above.